-Many supporters of the organ recitals have contributed with enormous generosity, both financially and in time and effort, towards the St. Michael's Organ Restoration Appeal.
+The thorough restoration by Nicholsons in 2010 has proved to have been a great success, but it could not have taken place without an Organ Restoration Appeal, which raised the cost of approximately £500,000.
+Many supporters of the organ recitals contributed with enormous generosity, both financially and in time and effort.
 As a result of the sums raised by the church, we were able to prove to the Heritage Lottery Fund that the cause was a worthy one which deserved complementary assistance.

 The HLF's press release is reproduced: Unique church organ will be restored with Heritage Lottery grant A City of London church organ that occupies a unique place in the history and development of keyboard musical instruments is to be restored, thanks to a grant of £349,000 from the Heritage Lottery Fund.